markhobbs/activity-planner/README.md

 # Basic Fitness Manager application built with React & Redux
-This simple application prototype shows how we can use React and Redux to build a friendly user experience with instant visual updates.
+This simple application shows how we can use React and Redux to build a interactive ui for planning activitys.

 ## Features
 * Add and Remove activities